fedepujol/nvim/README.md

 -   File: `lua/pluggins/which-key/init.lua`

-## Pluggins
+## Plugins

-These are the pluggins included:
+These are the plugins included:

 | Name                                                                     | Description                                                            |
 |--------------------------------------------------------------------------|------------------------------------------------------------------------|